Designated Survivor compared to The Unelected President

 Tom claims he knows what to do militarily from paying attention at cabinet meetings.
 Give me a break.
 They do not discuss detailed military strategy or tactics at those.
 They are photo ops.
 I am not even sure full cabinet meetings are a regular event as Kirkman implies.

-The speech writer, Southwest Asian-American, tells him he needs “to be stronger than you’ve ever been before.”
+The speech writer, a Southwest Asian-American, tells him he needs “to be stronger than you’ve ever been before.”
 Yeah, when I want advice on toughness I always consult a speech writer from the land of Ghandi.

 Guggenheim recycles 9/11 and Hurt Locker in Designated’s first episode.
 There is footage of a bunch of first responders climbing over rubble like 9/11 and German shepherds sniffing it.
 I thought they were looking for survivors.